Eptagone/SauceNAObot/README.md

 # SauceNAObot

-SauceNAO bot is a telegram bot written with CSharp.NET.
-This bot allows you to reverse search for images using the [saucenao](https://saucenao.com/) API.
+SauceNAO bot is a telegram bot that allows you to perform reverse image searches using the [saucenao](https://saucenao.com/) API.

 Try it! [@SauceNAObot](https://t.me/SauceNAObot)